kaminikotekar/Regex-Engine/README.md

 #### Introduction

-A regular expression represents a pattern that can be used to match a string of characters.
+A regular expression is a pattern that can be used to match a string of characters.
 For example `a|b*` is a regular expression that matches a string of characters containing a single character `a`, an empty string `''` or one or more characters of `b`.

-A regular expreesion can be represented as a Finite State Machine (`FA`).
+A regular expression can be represented as a Finite State Machine (`FA`).
 Any set of strings that reaches the end state of this `FA` will correspond to the regular expression.

 #### Syntax